 Otter Upgrades AI to Summarize and Analyze Your Meetings

 Otter.ai revamped its AI transcription and meeting collaboration platform this week with new voice AI features and tools.
-The AI will now “Meeting Outlines” summarizing the conversation it transcribes, and highlight any notable decisions or action items as “Meeting Gems,” among other additions.
+The AI will now “Meeting Outlines” summarizing the conversations it transcribes and highlight any notable decisions or action items as “Meeting Gems,” among other additions.